HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Linda two plays, JUSTICE OF THE PEACE & BALANCING ACT were performed outside the chapel in the City Hall, and in The Rum Runner (a bar) – respectively, for AJS I, and we were thrilled when Linda came up from Ohio to see.

-Christine is an actress, playwright, director and theatre educator.
+CHRISTINE EMMERT is an actress, playwright, director and theatre educator.
 She has been in the theatre world for fifty years.
 Presently she is rehearsing a production of Lettuce and Lovage in the Philadelphia area.
 Her plays have been performed in three (now four) countries, published in three, and she continues to write as well as appear on stage.
 She is a proud member of the Dramatists Guild of America.
 Her novel ISMENE was published three years ago.
 Christine is a member of ICWP.

 Tom’s play, GENES, was performed outside the parking garage – good place for a smoke - in AJS IV.